1980s in music: Hard rock and heavy/glam metal

-Beginning in 1983 and peaking in success in 1986-1990, the decade saw the resurgence of hard rock music and the emergence of its glam metal subgenre.
-Bands such as AC/DC, Queen, Def Leppard, Kiss, Mötley Crüe, Bon Jovi, Quiet Riot, Scorpions, Europe, Ratt, Twisted Sister, Poison, Dokken, Whitesnake, and Cinderella were among the most popular acts of the decade.
+Beginning in 1983 and peaking in success in 1986-1992, the decade saw the resurgence of hard rock music and the emergence of its glam metal subgenre.
+Bands such as AC/DC, Queen, Chicago, Def Leppard, Kiss, Mötley Crüe, Bon Jovi, Quiet Riot, Scorpions, Europe, Ratt, Twisted Sister, Poison, Dokken, Whitesnake, and Cinderella were among the most popular acts of the decade.
 The 1980s saw the emergence of wildly popular hard rock band Guns N' Roses and the successful comebacks of Aerosmith and Alice Cooper in the late 1980s.
 The success of hard rock act Van Halen spanned throughout the entire decade, first with singer David Lee Roth and later with Sammy Hagar.
 Queen, which had expanded its music to experimental and crossover genres in the early 1980s, returned to guitar-driven hard rock with The Miracle in 1989.
-Additionally, a few women managed to achieve stardom in the 1980s hard rock scene: Pat Benatar and Ann and Nancy Wilson of Heart, who had been around since the mid 1970s, are prime examples of female success in hard rock, and so are both ex-Runaways Joan Jett and Lita Ford.
+Additionally, a few women managed to achieve stardom in the 1980s hard rock scene, including: Pat Benatar, Ann and Nancy Wilson of Heart, and former Runaways members Joan Jett and Lita Ford.

-The arena rock trend of the 1970s continued in the 1980s with bands like Styx, Rush, Journey, Foreigner, REO Speedwagon, ZZ Top, and Aerosmith.
+The arena rock trend of the 1970s continued in the 1980s with bands like Styx, Rush, Journey, Foreigner, Starship, REO Speedwagon, Heart, ZZ Top, and Aerosmith.

 Traditionally associated (and often confused) with hard rock, heavy metal was also extremely popular throughout the decade, with Ozzy Osbourne achieving success during his solo career; bands like Iron Maiden, Judas Priest and Dio were also widely popular British acts.
-Speed metal pioneer Motörhead maintained its popularity through the releases of several albums.

-Underground scenes produced an array of more extreme, aggressive Metal subgenres: thrash metal broke into the mainstream with bands such as Metallica, Slayer, Exodus, Anthrax, and Megadeth.
+Speed metal pioneer Motörhead maintained its popularity through the release of several albums.
+Underground scenes produced an array of more extreme, aggressive metal subgenres: thrash metal broke into the mainstream with numerous bands, including the genre's U.S. "Big Four" (Metallica, Slayer, Anthrax and Megadeth), as well as Exodus, Testament, Overkill, Brazil's Sepultura and Germany's "Big Teutonic Four": Kreator, Destruction, Sodom and Tankard.
 By the late 1980s, Metallica would achieve mainstream success and would become one of the best-selling music artists of all time.
-Other styles like death metal and black metal would remain a subcultural phenomena.
+Other styles like power metal, death metal and black metal would remain a subcultural phenomena.

-The decade also saw the emergence of a string of guitar virtuosi: Eddie Van Halen, George Lynch, Joe Satriani, Steve Vai, Randy Rhoads, Jason Becker and Yngwie Malmsteen achieved international recognition for their skills.
+The decade also saw the emergence of a string of guitar virtuosi: Eddie Van Halen, George Lynch, Joe Satriani, Steve Vai, Randy Rhoads, Michael Schenker, Jason Becker and Yngwie Malmsteen achieved international recognition for their skills.
 While considerably less numerous, bass guitar virtuosi also gained momentum in the 1980s: Geddy Lee (of Rush), Billy Sheehan (of David Lee Roth and Mr. Big fame), Cliff Burton (of Metallica) and alternative/funk metal bassist Les Claypool (of Primus fame) became famous during that period.
 Iron Maiden founder and bassist Steve Harris has also been praised numerous times for his galloping style of bass playing.

 Both hard rock and heavy metal were extremely popular live genres and bands toured extensively around the globe.